kubernetes/sig-release/release-team/role-handbooks/bug-triage/README.md

 Starting with Code Slush, you should report on issue status at least three times per week.
 This report will break down into red/yellow/green issues and PRs.
 As you get closer to release, the specific definitions of red/yellow/green will change, but the basic idea won't:

-* red: issues/PRs which don't seem to be headed towards any resolution on deadline, and represent either major breakage or features still in the release
+* red: issues/PRs which don't seem to be headed towards any resolution on deadline, and represent either major breakage or enhancements still in the release
 * yellow: issues/PRs which are in progress but need to be watched
 * green: issues/PRs which still show up on the reports, but are on their way to being resolved very soon

 In Code Slush, these three levels are:

-* red: major breakage issues which are both old and getting no attention at all, and feature issues without a PR.
+* red: major breakage issues which are both old and getting no attention at all, and enhancement issues without a PR.
-* yellow: major breakage issues with a PR in progress, minor breakage issues, and feature issues with a PR which is in progress but still needs work.
+* yellow: major breakage issues with a PR in progress, minor breakage issues, and enhancement issues with a PR which is in progress but still needs work.
-* green: minor breakage issues with a PR and feature issues with a PR that looks to be approved soon.
+* green: minor breakage issues with a PR and enhancement issues with a PR that looks to be approved soon.

-You should also identify to the release team a "leader board" of those areas which appear to need major attention (e.g. upgrade testing, some specific feature).
+You should also identify to the release team a "leader board" of those areas which appear to need major attention (e.g. upgrade testing, some specific enhancement).

 The Release Lead will include a template for this information in the Monday/Wednesday/Friday release team meeting notes.